stuartcarnie/blog/content/post/objective-c-ternary-operator.md

 }
 ```

-The assignment ensures _options is not null. options will be assigned to the _options ivar if non-nil; otherwise _options will be assigned the kDefaultOptions dictionary.
+The assignment ensures `_options` is not null. options will be assigned to the `_options` ivar if non-nil; otherwise `_options` will be assigned the `kDefaultOptions` dictionary.

-Another awesome use case is for caching values, rather than initialize them all in the init method.
+Another use case is for caching values, rather than initialize them all in the init method.

 ```mm
 @implementation MyObj {